edoubart/portfolio-visualizer/README.md

 # Portfolio Visualizer

-A self, local hosted, databaseless, data-driven portfolio visualizer
+A self, local hosted, databaseless, data-driven portfolio visualizer using D3.js

 The main purpose of this project is to facilitate the management of one's portfolio by having the user running is own web application locally, safely